-Hypertrophy and endurance training are a result from short resting intervals along with moderate to heavy weight and higher repetitions performed.
-The energy system mainly used with short rest intervals is the ATP-PC and glycolysis with minor contribution from aerobic metabolism.
+Hypertrophy & endurance training is a result of short rest intervals, moderate to heavy weight, and higher reps.
+The energy systems used with short rest periods is the ATP-PC and glycolysis.
+In addition, there’s minor contribution from aerobic metabolism.
 When training for hypertrophy or muscular endurance, rest periods are usually between 30 seconds to 2 minutes.
-Muscle strength may increase using short rest intervals but at a slower rate.
-Short rest intervals are shown to be a anabolic hormone stimulator, stimulator of local blood flow and to increase muscle protein synthesis and lactate production.
-Short rest intervals can be effective for strength increases in less trained muscles or exercises.
-Short rest intervals of 1 minute or less have been shown to increase lactic acid levels during heavy strength training.
-The rest interval length will vary by individual or goal of that particular exercise, but not every exercise will use the same rest interval.
+Furthermore, strength may increase using short rest periods but at a slower rate.
+Short rest intervals are shown to be a anabolic hormone stimulator.
+As well, they are a stimulator of local blood flow.
+Additionally, they increase muscle protein synthesis and lactate production.

 Hypertrophy/Strength/Endurance Training (Short Rest Intervals)